shahid-ahmed-96/Bilayer-Graphene/README.md

 ## Step 1: Creating Structure Files
 - LAMMPS requires orthogonal structures.
 - The monolayer graphene's unit cell was created to generate orthogonal supercells.
-- Jupyter notebook "bilayer_arm.ipynb" provides the steps for generating LAMMPS-readable data files.
+- Jupyter notebook "structure.ipynb" provides the steps for generating LAMMPS-readable data files.
 - Files generated are for the armchair configuration.
 (Similar steps were taken for zig-zag configuration)

 ## Step 2: Relaxations